TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_gemini_connected_sbc.md

 ### Jumper Setup

 There are two rows of DIP switches that require setting correctly for RRF operation.
+#### Row 1
+Row 1 is the row of DIP switches nearest the USB ports.
-On the row near the USB ports, ensure that switches 1 to 6 are in the off position and 7 to 8 are in the on position.
+If you want to be able to access the STM32 chip from the "Board USB" port, then ensure that switches 1 to 6 are in the off position and 7 to 8 are in the on position.
 {% include image.html file="fly_gemini_dip_1.png" alt="Fly-Gemini DIP Switches" caption="Fly-Gemini DIP Switches" %}
+If you want to be able to acces the STM32 chip from picocom (installed by default) ran from the SBC, then ensure that switches 1 and 2 are in the off position, 3 and 4 in the on position and 5 to 8 are in the off poition.
+#### Row 2
-On the row near the EAP headers, ensure that switches 1 to 4 are in the on position.
+On the row near the EXP headers, ensure that switches 1 to 4 are in the on position.
 {% include image.html file="fly_gemini_dip_2.png" alt="Fly-Gemini DIP Switches" caption="Fly-Gemini DIP Switches" %}

 ### Additional Cable

 An additional cable requires adding to allow the connection between the STM32 and the SBC to function correctly.
-It should be added as shown below between the left most pin of the small 4 pin connector (TX on the silkscreen but RX on the schematics) and the middle pin on the bottom row of EXP1 (PA.8).
+It should be added as shown below between the 3rd from the right pin of the small 7 pin connector to the left of the Core-Fan header and the second pin from the left on the top row of EXP2 (PB.3).
-{% include image.html file="fly_gemini_cable.jpg" alt="Fly-Gemini Additional Cable" caption="Fly-Gemini Additional Cable" %}
+{% include image.html file="fly_gemini_cable.png" alt="Fly-Gemini Additional Cable" caption="Fly-Gemini Additional Cable" %}

 ## STM32 Setup

 ### Firmware File

 {% include tip.html content="The image file we offer for setting up the SBC side of the Fly-Gemini is based on Stable releases only.
-Please ensure that you use a stable image on the STM side and once up a running, if switching to a beta image, you can follow the instructions [here](stm32_sbc.html#automatic-mode-unstable). ." %}
+Please ensure that you use a stable image on the STM32 side and once up a running, if switching to a beta image, you can follow the instructions [here](armbian_upgrade.html). ." %}
 Choose the correct corresponding firmware (firmware-stm32f4-sbc.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases){:target="_blank"}.
 Remember to rename it to firmware.bin.
 Put it in the root of a small FAT32 formatted SD card.
 This will be placed in the STM32 side of the board.

 ### Board.txt